Azure/azure-data-labs/.assets/docs/adl-knownissues.md

 ### How can I create a new template?

-You can use the [Azure Labs Modules](https://github.com/microsoft/azure-labs-modules) to create your own templates.
+You can use the [Azure Data Labs Modules](https://github.com/Azure/azure-data-labs-modules) to create your own templates, see [Create a New Template](./adl-createanewtemplate.md).

 ## 📕 Known Issues